ziudeso/naba-comfyui-nvidia-docker/README.md

 Among the folders that will be created within `run` are `HF, ComfyUI, venv`
 - `HF` is the expected location of the `HF_HOME` (HuggingFace installation directory)
 - `ComfyUI` is the git clone version of the tool, with all its sub-directories, among which:
-  - `custom_nodes` for additional support nodes, for example ComfyUI-Manager,
+  - `custom_nodes` for additional support nodes, for example, ComfyUI-Manager,
   - `models` and all its sub-directories is where `checkpoints`, `clip`, `loras`, `unet`, etc have to be placed.
-  - `input` and `output` are where input images will be placed and generated images will end up.
+  - `input` and `output` are where input images will be placed, and generated images will end up.
-  - `user` is where the user's customizations, saved `workflows` (and ComfyUI Manager's configuration) are stored.
+  - `user` is where the user's customizations and saved `workflows` (and ComfyUI Manager's configuration) are stored.
 - `venv` is the virtual environment where all the required Python packages for ComfyUI and other additions will be placed.
 A default ComfyUI package installation requires about 5GB of additional installation in addition to the container itself; those packages will be in this `venv` folder.

 **Currently, it is not recommended to volume map folders within the `ComfyUI` folder**.
-Doing so is likely to prevent proper installation (during the first run) or update, as any volume mapping (`docker ... -v` or `- local_path:container_path` for compose) creates those directories within a directory structure that is not suppoeed to exist at first run.
+Doing so is likely to prevent proper installation (during the first run) or update, as any volume mapping (`docker ... -v` or `- local_path:container_path` for compose) creates those directories within a directory structure that is not supposed to exist during the initial execution.

 When starting, the container image executes the `init.bash` script that performs a few operations:
 - Ensure we can use the `WANTED_UID` and `WANTED_GID` as the `comfy` user (the user set to run the container),
 - Obtain the latest version of ComfyUI from GitHub if not already present in the mounted `run` folder.
 - Create the virtual environment (`venv`)  if one does not already exist
-  - if one exists confirm it is the one for this OS+CUDA pair
+  - if one exists, confirm it is the one for this OS+CUDA pair
     - if not, rename it and look for a renamed one that would match
     - if none is found, create a new one
 - Activate this virtual environment